If you’re itching to build a model railway but don’t have space, Z gauge is the answer. Here’s a quick primer on what you need to know to get started.

 Märklin and Micro-Trains locos should only be powered by 9 or 10V DC max.

-Using higher or AC supply is likely to burn out the motor in the trains and should not be used so stick to manufacturer supplied controllers for Z gauge layouts.
+Using a higher or AC supply is likely to burn out the motor in the trains and should not be used so stick to manufacturer-supplied controllers for Z gauge layouts.

 How much do Z gauge trains cost?